mjfwest/swat-em/doc/source/gui.rst

     On the upper right there is an info field.
 While the user defines the winding there is a live-analysis.
 If there is an unsymmetrical winding or if the sum of all winding turns is not zero for example, the user get an info.

 overwrite winding
     There are two different possible action while exiting an generator dialog with the ok button.
-If the radio button "add new winding" is selected, the winding in the generator winding is added to the workspace in the main window.
-If "overwrite" is selected, than the actual selected winding of the workspace getting overwritten.
+If the radio button "add new winding" is selected, the winding is added to the workspace in the main window.
+If "overwrite" is selected, than the actual selected winding of the workspace gets overwritten.
 Be relaxed, if you have overwritten your winding accidentally, there is an undo function in the main window.

 .. _sec:automatic_generator: